 61,197,434 ordinary shares in the share capital of the Company with a nominal value of €0.04 each (the "Existing Shares") are publicly traded on Euronext in Amsterdam, a regulated market of Euronext Amsterdam N.V. ("Euronext Amsterdam"), under the symbol "TKWY".
-Application will be made to list and admit the New Shares to trading on Euronext Amsterdam.
-The New Shares are expected to be listed on Euronext Amsterdam on 2 January 2020.
+Applications will be made to list and admit the any New Shares to be issued in connection with the Combination to trading on Euronext Amsterdam.
+The New Shares are expected to be listed on Euronext Amsterdam on 2 January 2020, or as soon as practically possible following, the Effective Date in respect of New Shares issued in consideration for Just Eat Shares for which acceptances have been received prior to the Effective Date, with applications for NL Admission of subsequently issued New Shares to be made periodically thereafter as needed.
 The Combined Group intends to apply for delisting of its shares from Euronext Amsterdam N.V., such delisting to become effective as soon as possible under applicable Dutch law and the rules, regulations and announcements of Euronext Amsterdam N.V.
 This delisting is currently envisaged to occur, subject to review by Euronext Amsterdam N.V., on or around the date that is 20 trading days after the date that is twelve months following the first date of the UK Admission.